-- Applications for support of competitive projects, submissions and travel must be submitted to the Awards and Competitions Committee, during the academic year, ℅ Alyssa Donohue, Schar 108.
+- Applications for support of student projects, submissions and travel must be submitted to the Awards and Competitions Committee, during the academic year, ℅ Alyssa Donohue, Schar 108.
 Questions pertaining to the application process should be directed to Assistant Professor Sana Haq, McEwen 216B.

 - In most cases decisions on an application will be communicated to the applicants within two weeks after a deadline.
-In some cases a more detailed review may be required and the applicants will be informed of the status of their application within two weeks of the deadline.
+In some cases, a more detailed review may be required and the applicants will be informed of the status of their application within two weeks of the deadline.

 - Requests for funding must be supported by a School of Communications faculty or staff mentor who has provided creative and/or technical support and who endorses the application.